 Peach slices for the top, optional

 - Preheat the oven to 350 degrees F/170 degrees C. Get an 8x8 square baking dish greased and ready.

 - Whisk together the oats, brown sugar, baking powder, salt, cinnamon, and almonds.

 - In another bowl, combine the almond milk, egg, coconut oil, vanilla, and almond extract and whisk until combined.

-- For an extra pretty presentation, lay a few sliced peaches on top of the oatmeal.
+- For a pretty extra presentation, lay a few sliced peaches on top of the oatmeal.

-- Bake for 40 minutes, until the top is golden and oatmeal is set.
+- Bake for 40 minutes, until the top, is golden and the oatmeal is set.
 Let cool for 5 minutes and serve while warm.

 - Notes: You can easily double this recipe and use a bigger pan, or divide it between two pans.
 Use the microwave to heat this oatmeal, and add a splash of almond meal for extra crispiness!